The Choice Between Us is the award-winning book of the 2020 M.E.R Prize for the best English or Afrikaans youth novel

 April-May February is back for another year at Trinity College, and she still hasn’t changed her socks.
 Sebastian, aka Edward, aka the boy with the lime-green eyes, is still drop-dead gorgeous and totally bad news.
 But then Fatty turns up, a giant of a boy who eats lamb stew sandwiches and cries when no one’s looking.
 And he’s best friends with Sebastian.

 Melly, Fatty and Me was first published by Penguin in South Africa in September 2011.
-It was published in the UK by Hot Key Publishers as 100 Days of April-May in 2013 and the South African edition was republished by The EISH-Team in 2015.
+It was published in the UK by Hot Key Publishers as 100 Days of April-May in 2013.

 When April-May February wins a bursary to a posh school – Trinity College – she has no idea that she is about to meet her nemesis – the uptight, rule-obsessed Mrs Ho.
 Suddenly the future looks bleak – homework must be handed in on time, proper school uniform must be worn, vampire novels must not be read in class – that is, unless April-May can find a way to stop Mrs Ho in her tracks.
 So begins a power-struggle that will see Trinity College become a battleground and suck in the people April-May loves the most – her permanently horrified father, Fluffy, and her new best friend, the mouth-breather Melly.